Textualize/textual/docs/guide/app.md

 ## Widgets

-Widgets are self-contained components responsible for generating the output for a portion of the screen and can respond to events in much the same way as the App.
+Widgets are self-contained components responsible for generating the output for a portion of the screen.
+Widgets respond to events in much the same way as the App.
 Most apps that do anything interesting will contain at least one (and probably many) widgets which together form a User Interface.

 Widgets can be as simple as a piece of text, a button, or a fully-fledge component like a text editor or file browser (which may contain widgets of their own).